Are you searching for a “nightguards near me”?

 If you are unconsciously grinding your teeth or clenching at night, it is referred to as bruxism.
-This common habit can wear down your teeth and contribute to headaches, sensitive teeth and collapsed bite.
-A dental night guard can provide you with relief from that and help you stop grinding your teeth!
-This custom-made made appliance is DIFFERENT from athletic sports mouth guards that you might get for protecting your teeth while performing sports or recreational activities since those tend to be more focused on protecting your jaws and teeth from external blows or sharp trauma.
+This common habit can wear down your teeth and contribute to temporomandibular pain, headaches, sensitive teeth and collapsed bite.
+A dental night guard from our office can provide you with relief from ailments such as headaches and help you stop grinding your teeth.
+It does not necessarily help with the aesthetic of your teeth.
+This custom-made appliance is different from athletic sports mouth guards that you might get for protecting your teeth while performing sports or recreational activities since those tend to be more focused on protecting your jaw and teeth from external blows or sharp trauma.

-Temporomandibular Joint Disorder (TMD) can make eating, talking, or even just opening your jaw very uncomfortable.
+Temporomandibular Joint Disorder (TMD) or tmj disorder can make eating, talking, or even just opening your jaw very uncomfortable.
 Characterized by clicking or popping or swelling in the jaw area, this can be a very debilitating condition for some people.
-It could be from an uneven bite, unusual sleep habits (i.e. resting your hand under your jaw), constant stress, trauma or a degenerative process that disrupts the smooth opening and closing of the jaw bones and the entire disk and muscle assembly.
+This disorder can often be self-diagnosed due to its commonality; however, we encourage you to visit your dentist for proper treatment.
+TMD could be from an uneven bite, unusual sleep habits (i.e. resting your hand under your jaw), constant stress, trauma or a degenerative process that disrupts the smooth opening and closing of the jaw bones and the entire disk and muscle assembly.
 In rarer cases, calcifications on one of the sides of the joint can build up and rub against the other causing discomfort.

-A night guard can also help with TMJ symptoms such as ear pain, muscle pain, aching in the jaw joints, neck pain, and headaches.
-The purpose of this guard is to limit the teeth from touching.
+A night guard can also help with TMJ symptoms.
+Some tmj symptoms can show up in the form of ear pain, muscle pain, aching in the jaw joints, neck pain, and headaches.
+The purpose of this guard is to limit the teeth from touching thus reducing temporomandibular joint pain.
 Obviously, we need to talk, eat and brush our teeth, so often wearing the appliance at night will be easier, especially if it is properly fitted to your mouth.

-WHICH “TYPE OF NIGHT GUARD” SHOULD I GET?
+WHICH “TYPE OF NIGHT GUARD” SHOULD I GET FOR MY PAIN?

 This is a more detailed conversation that your dentist, Dr. Avi Israeli of Wall, NJ can have with you as it all depends upon what the ultimate goal is.
-There are many different types and not one is best for everyone.
-In addition, we should assess you for snoring or sleep apnea prior to making a night guard so that we aren’t CONTRIBUTING to the problem by blocking your airway further.
+There are many different types and not one offers the best care for everyone.
+In addition, we should assess you for snoring or sleep apnea prior to making a night guard so that we aren’t contributing to the problem by blocking your airway further.
 Creating the right appliance that works best for you takes experience and knowledge gained from doing this for several years.